Why I Picked XCF Instead of OpenRaster for Vara

 Debugging

 Getting XCF to work wasn't an easy task though.
 The format has its own quirks.
-For example, the number of bytes used to store is four in older versions while it is eight in newer ones.
+For example, the number of bytes used to store pointers is four in older versions while it is eight in newer ones.
 Numbers are stored in big-endian.
 Presence of certain fields and their accepted values are version-dependent.
 But that's the whole point of versioning.
 The spec is relatively clear about all of this (despite leaving some questions here and there).

 Read more from Nandakumar at nandakumar.org/blog/